Open-Argumentation/SADFace/tools/python/README.md

 ### Run the tests

-Add application src to the PYTHONPATH:
+Relative to the tools/python folder.
+If sadface isn't on the PYTHONPATH then you first need to add it:

 ~~~~
     $ PYTHONPATH=`pwd`/src/sadface